mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 mapping of how to carry RTP over QUIC.
 The focus is on RTP and RTCP packet mapping and on reducing the amount of RTCP traffic by leveraging state information readily available within a QUIC endpoint.
-This document also describes different options for implementing congestion control for RTP over QUIC.
+This document also describes different options for implementing congestion control and rate adaptation for RTP over QUIC.

 The scope of this document is limited to unicast RTP/RTCP.